Getting Started

 What Zirric emphasizes

-• Data and enum types for structured modeling
+• Data and union types for structured modeling

 • First-class functions with concise syntax